ibm-cloud-docs/BlockStorage/managing-block-storage.md

 1. Click **Storage**, **{{site.data.keyword.blockstorageshort}}**.
 2. Click the appropriate LUN Name from the list.

-Alternatively, you can use the following command in SL CLI.
+Alternatively, you can use the following command in SLCLI.
 ```
 # slcli block volume-detail --help
 Usage: slcli block volume-detail [OPTIONS] VOLUME_ID